SAMPEL-Group/Arginine-Hydrophobic-Polymer/README.md

 Thank you for your interest in our project!
 This repository contains all necessary files and scripts to perform molecular simulations and subsequent analyses for our hydrophobic polymer / arginine, lysozyme / arginine, and porcine parvovirus / arginine systems.
 Below, you'll find an overview of the repository structure and how to get started.

 ## Citation
-If you use this repository in your research, please cite the following preprint:
+If you use this repository in your research, please cite the following publications:

-J. W. P. Zajac, P. Muralikrishnan, I. Tohidian, X. Zeng, C. L. Heldt, S. L. Perry, and S. Sarupria (2024) Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design. arXiv:2403.11305 [cond-mat.soft]
+> Jonathan W. P. Zajac, Praveen Muralikrishnan, Idris Tohidian, Xianci Zeng, Caryn L. Heldt, Sarah L. Perry, Sapna Sarupria.
+16, 6780-6792, (2025) Chemical Science.
+DOI: 10.1039/d4sc08672d

+> Jonathan W. P. Zajac, Praveen Muralikrishnan, Caryn L. Heldt, Sarah L. Perry, Sapna Sarupria.
+Advance Article, (2025) Molecular Systems Design & Engineering.
+DOI: 10.1039/D4ME00201F

 ## Repository Structure